JohannesBuchner/APEMoST/doc/faq.rst

 - *How do I cite APEMoST correctly?*

+	A publication is in the works.
+Please write us a email, so we can notify you of the correct citation.
+In the meantime, you can use the website as a placeholder.

 - *Can I run APEMoST on a Cluster/Grid?*

 	Since Parallel Tempering requires the chains to intercompare and swap their status frequently,